FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_ufsc.md

 The structure of the UFSC bitfield is defined in two template files that should be included by a project's overlay:
 *   [`zephyr/include/cros/cbi_ufsc_std_schema.dtsi`]: Defines the standardized
-    fields located in DWORDs 0-3.
+    fields.
+Only the fields the EC is interested in are defined.
 *   [`zephyr/include/cros/cbi_ufsc_oem_schema.dtsi`]: Defines the generic,
-    optional fields for OEM customization in DWORD 4.
+    optional fields for OEM customization.
+Only the fields the EC is interested in are defined.

 These files define the field names, `start` bit, and `size` for each configuration item.